 Treatment for Prescription Drug Addiction

 There are treatments and non-addictive medications that can help people stop prescription drug addiction and get control of their lives again.
 Experts believe that combining medications with therapy is the best way for most patients to heal addiction.
 We can connect you with a rehab center or treatment facility.
-Just call us at 1-800-923-6784 for a referral.
+Just call or text us at 1-800-923-6784 for a referral.

 Pregnant and Addicted: Laura’s Story